ThiagoSGomes-Dev/ThiagoSGomes-Dev/README.md

 <br/>
 <br>

 Hello, I'm Thiago Santos, a front-end web developer from Brazil.
 I'm a Machine Learning enthusiast.
-Currently, I am a member of the Brazilian army.
-I am a student looking to learn a little bit of everything.
+Currently, I am military of the Brazilian army.
+I'm a professional who looking to learn a little bit of everything.
 Besides programming, I like martial arts and food.
 <br/>
 <br/>